2023 Most Popular Architectural Engineering Associate Degree Schools in New York

 Women make up 20% of the AE tech majors at the school.

-With a ranking of #6, Finger Lakes Community College did quite well on this year’s most popular schools for architectural engineering technology students working on their associate degree.
-Located in the rural area of Canandaigua, Finger Lakes Community College is a public college with a moderately-sized student population.
+Finger Lakes Community College came in at #6 in this year’s edition of the Most Popular Architectural Engineering Associate Degree Schools in New York ranking.
+Located in the rural area of Canandaigua, Finger Lakes Community College is a public school with a medium-sized student population.

 Of the 9 students majoring in AE tech at Finger Lakes Community College, 78% are male and 22% are female.